azizramdan/php-docker-workspace/README.md

 ### Working with Visual Studio Code

-I use the [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension to integrate with the PHP container.
+You can use the [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension to integrate with the PHP container.
 Use [Attach to a running container](https://code.visualstudio.com/docs/devcontainers/attach-container) so that VSCode runs inside the container we have created.

+Note that git is not installed inside the container so you have to use git on the host not in the container.
+If you still want to use git inside the container then you have to add git installation in docker image and rebuild then follow this documentation [Working with Git](https://code.visualstudio.com/docs/devcontainers/containers#_working-with-git).

 ### PHP binary / executable path